 It was the biggest gamble of the detective’s professional life.

-Detective Superintendent Steve Fulcher stood face-to-face with killer Chris Halliwell in the Wiltshire countryside, pleading with the minicab driver to tell him where he had abandoned Sian O’Callaghan.
+Detective Superintendent Steve Fulcher stood face-to-face with killer Chris Halliwell in the Wiltshire countryside, pleading with the minicab driver to tell him where he had abandoned a missing woman.

 The confession was unique.
-DS Fulcher had denied Halliwell the right to a lawyer, refused the minicab driver’s demands to be taken immediately to a police station, not even cautioned Halliwell as suspects normally are.
+Det Supt Fulcher had denied Halliwell the right to a lawyer, refused the minicab driver’s demands to be taken immediately to a police station, not even cautioned Halliwell as suspects normally are.
 He wanted to speak with Halliwell man-to-man, detective-to-suspect.

-But DS Fulcher sums it up like this: “What’s more important?
+But Mr Fulcher sums it up like this: “What’s more important?
 The victim’s right to life or the defendant’s right to silence?”

 This was the most dramatic moment in surely the most dramatic investigation Wiltshire Police has seen in its long history.

 Sian O’Callaghan vanished in March 2011 after leaving a nightclub.

 After two days’ of surveillance Mr Fulcher was sure Halliwell was his man.
 But he didn’t know if Sian O’Callaghan was alive or dead or where she was.

 When a suspect is arrested they are normally cautioned under the Police and Criminal Evidence Act (PACE)’s regular protocols, he is taken to a police station straight away and provided with immediate legal advice.